onflow/flow-playground-tutorials/tutorials/07-resource-compose/README.md

 ---

 In this tutorial, we're going to walk through how resources can own other resources.
-It also shows how to use a struct in order to show the resource content without moving the resource.
+It also shows how to use a struct in order to show the resource content without moving the resource, and how to use a private capability in order to restrict access.

 ---